eric-spoerner/school-district-analysis/README.md

     * reading_score
     * math_score

-These two files can be mapped together using the school's name, enabling us to conduct aggregation exercises for the test scores and grade levels.
+These two files were mapped together using the school's name, enabling us to conduct aggregation exercises for the test scores and grade levels.

-### Data Cleanliness considerations
+### Data Cleanliness considerations <a name="cleanliness"></a>

-Data had to be scrubbed before the initial anlysis due to containing honorifics and professional titles, apparently a common gag among students in this district (e.g. "Mr. Eric Spoerner" or "Eric Spoerner PHd" instead of "Eric Spoerner").
+Student names had to be scrubbed before the initial anlysis due to containing honorifics and professional titles, apparently a common joke among students in this district (e.g. "Mr. Eric Spoerner" or "Eric Spoerner Ph.D" instead of "Eric Spoerner").

 Data was also subsequently re-calculated to factor in changes to remove 9th graders at Thomas from the sample set.
+A widespread cheating scandal was identified among this group, rendering that component of the dataset unreliable.
+All scores belonging to this group were removed from the data set, and excluded from aggregate numbers when calculating grade- and school-level aggregate values.

+## Code refactor <a name="refactor"></a>

+As part of the work on altering the analysis to exclude Thomas High 9th graders, a larger code refactor was undertaken from PyCitySchools.ipynb to PyCitySchools_challenge.ipynb.
+This refactor:

+* eliminated unnecessary print statements and other debug statements in favor of streamlined code that only calls final output dataframes
+* renamed data objects for legibility, including appending `_df` to all primary DataFrame objects
+* Added markdown cells to document major components
+* Addressed formatting challenge (see [Challenges](#challenges) below)

 ## Analysis <a name="analysis"></a>

-All data tables used an anaysis are referenced below in the [Appendix](#appendix), and are accessed by clicking the link for each listed category where provided.
+All data tables used an analysis are referenced below in the [Appendix](#appendix), and are accessed by clicking the link for each listed category where provided.

-### General observations
+### General observations <a name="observations"></a>

-Current budget is inversely correlated with actual performance.
-(How does this analysis compare with charter v district discussion?)
+* Current budget is inversely correlated with standardized test performance.

-Top and bottom 5 schools are illustrative of the disparity between charter and district schools -- all of the top 5 schools have a > 90% overall passing rate and are all charter, while the bottom 5 schools all have a < 55% overall passing rate and are all district schools.
+* Top and bottom 5 schools are illustrative of the disparity between charter and district schools -- all of the top 5 schools have a > 90% overall passing rate and are all charter, while the bottom 5 schools all have a < 55% overall passing rate and are all district schools.

-Overall student body performs far better on reading (Passing Rate 85.7%) than math (passing rate 74.8%).
-Given that average scores are much closer (81.9 reading, 78.9 math), this suggests a significant amount of failing tests in math with very low scores.
+* Overall student body performs far better on reading (passing rate 85.7%) than math (passing rate 74.8%).
+Given that average scores for each category are much closer (81.9 reading, 78.9 math), this suggests varying distributions of test score results for math as opposed to reading.

-Discrepancy in average score for charter vs district is far lower than discrepancy in passing percentage.
-SUggests a significant volume of troubled or highly remedial students.
+* Similarly, the discrepancy in average score for charter vs district is far lower than discrepancy in passing percentage.
+Suggests a significant volume of troubled or highly remedial students in district schools.

-No apparent trends or significant fluctuation are noticeable on a grade-by-grade basis.
+* No apparent trends or significant fluctuation are noticeable on a grade-by-grade basis.

-### Effect of cheating scandal on analysis
+### Effect of removal of compromised data on analysis <a name="impact"></a>

+The following is a list the changes to calculation results resulting from removal of Thomas High 9th graders:

 * [District summary](#district):
     * Average math score drops from 79.0 to 78.9, but average reading score remains 81.9.
-    * Percent passing math drops from 75% to 74.8%.
+    * Percentage passing math drops from 75% to 74.8%.
     * Percentage passing reading drops from 85.8% to 85.7%.
-    * Overall passage rate drops from 65.2% to 64.9%
+    * Overall passage rate drops from 65.2% to 64.9%.
 * [School Summary](#perschool):
     * Thomas High average reading score rises from 83.8 to 83.9, while math stays steady at 83.4.
-    * Percent passing math drops from 93.3% to 93.2%.
+    * Thomas High percentage passing math drops from 93.3% to 93.2%.
-    * Percentage passing reading drops from 97.3% to 97.2%.
+    * Thomas High percentage passing reading drops from 97.3% to 97.2%.
-    * Overall passage rate drops from 90.9% to 90.6%
+    * Thomas High overall passage rate drops from 90.9% to 90.6%
 * [Top 5 schools](#top_five):
-    * Thomas High's reduced overall passage rate drops it from uncontested #2 ranked school in the district, to a tie with Griffin High School, which also has a 90.6% overall passing rate.
+    * Thomas High's reduced overall passage rate drops it from uncontested #2 ranked school in the district (90.9% passing), to a tie with Griffin High School, which also has a 90.6% overall passing rate.
 * [Math](#math) and [reading](#reading) scores by grade:
     * Because the cheating scandal was contained in one grade level at one school, the only difference in this analysis is the missing values for Thomas High 9th graders (listed in the tables below as "nan", which stands for "not a number".)
 * The following categories had negligible effect based on calculation methodology and significant figures in output: